A Christmas Shoppers' Prayer

 Meets Every 2nd and 4th Wednesday

 St. Paul Parish in Hingham, Massachusetts welcomes visitors, guests and new parishioners to our Catholic faith community.
 We hope you enjoy your visit to this quaint and historic seaside town, and our vibrant parish.
-Click here for a map to our church.
+Click here for a map and directions to our church.

 New parishioners are requested to register at our rectory office or online by clicking here.